duttaprat/slurm_clinwulf/README.md

 ## 💡 Coming Soon

 - [ ] Support for custom Conda environments in both folders
-- [ ] Slurm templates for R, Python, and Shell
+- [ ] Slurm templates for Python, and Shell
 - [ ] Screenshots and logs for troubleshooting
 - [ ] `sbatch`/`srun` tips and job monitoring tools